Back

 Shopify "B2B for All" is an important step.
 It lowers barriers and makes digital B2B more accessible.

-But it does not change the foundation: B2B commerce is decided in the payment.
+But it does not change the foundation: B2B commerce is decided at the payment stage.

-The player that integrates credit, risk, and invoicing directly into the buying experience removes the last – and largest – barrier.
+The player who integrates credit, risk, and invoicing directly into the purchasing experience removes the final – and largest – barrier.

-If you want to learn more about Shopify's launch, you can find it here.
+If you want to know more about Shopify's launch, you can find it here.

 Team Ledyer